 Directions:1.
 Preheat oven to 350F, and line a loaf tin with parchment paper.
-Mix the flours, baking soda, and salt
+In a medium size bowl mix the flours, baking soda, and salt.

-2. Whisk together the eggs and vanilla, then incorporating the sugar.
+2. In a large bowl, whisk together the eggs and vanilla, then incorporating the sugar.
 Add the extracts and mashed bananas.
 Continue whisking while adding the butter.
 Try to stir quickly so as to not have the butter form large clumps (if it does, it isn't the end of the world).

 3. Add the dry ingredients to the wet ingredients, and then fold in the shredded coconut.